Skip to main content

 action_fine = fine_per_cell * min(max_cells, cells_in_msg);

-All fees are nominated in nanotons or nanotons multiplied by 2^16 to maintain accuracy while using integer and may be changed.
+All fees are denominated in nanotons, or in nanotons multiplied by 2^16 to maintain accuracy while using integers and may be changed.
 The config file represents the current fee cost.

 References